-All the monies raised will provide;
+All the monies raised will provide the following;

 - Activities which support and improve the quality of holiday food provision for children living in poverty,

-© 2020 The Caroline Walker Trust
+© 2022 The Caroline Walker Trust